shawn-gNillion/Nillion-Claim-eligibility-checker-/README.md

 once again, claims are open until february 3rd. you have plenty of time!

-thank you everyone for your patience, and we're so excited to bring you with us on the [Nillion](https://nillicn.com/)journey.
+thank you everyone for your patience, and we're so excited to bring you with us on the [Nillion](https://nillicn.com/) journey.